-The Company acquired the Clipper property by staking.
-It is comprised of 17 claims located approximately 4 km southeast along trend from the Danbo property.
+The Company acquired the Clipper property by staking and is located near the Danbo property.

 c) Ranoke Property, Ontario, Canada

 The Company acquired the Ranoke property directly by staking in April 2019.
 The property is owned 100% by the Company, free and clear of any interests or royalties.
 The claims are in good standing through April 2025.